Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Discussion

 Covariance shrinkage in the proportional rank model should then, naturally, make use of the so-called {\em MP Equation}.
 Noureddine El Karoui \cite{karoui2008spectrum} proposed a method for debiasing the empirical eigenvalues, namely, for estimating (in a certain specific sense) their corresponding population eigenvalues; Olivier Ledoit and Sandrine Pech\'{e} \cite{ledoitPeche} developed analytic tools to also account for the inaccuracy of empirical eigenvectors, and Ledoit and Michael Wolf \cite{ledoit2012nonlinear} have implemented such tools and applied them in this setting.

-We admire the depth of insight involved in the study of the proportional rank case, which is really quite subtle and beautiful.
+The proportional rank case is indeed subtle and beautiful.
 Yet, the fixed-rank case deserves to be worked out carefully.
 In particular, the shrinkers we have obtained here in the fixed-rank case are extremely simple to implement, requiring just a few code lines in any scientific computing language.
-In comparison, those covariance estimation ideas, based on powerful and deep insights from MP theory, require a delicate, nontrivial effort to implement in software, and call for expertise in numerical analysis and optimization.
-As a result, the simple shrinkage rules we propose here are more likely to be applied correctly in practice, and to work as expected, even in relatively small sample sizes.
+In comparison, the covariance estimation ideas of \cite{karoui2008spectrum,ledoit2012nonlinear}, based on powerful and deep insights from MP theory, require a delicate, nontrivial effort to implement in software, and call for expertise in numerical analysis and optimization.
+As a result, the simple shrinkage rules we propose here may be more likely to be applied correctly in practice, and to work as expected, even in relatively small sample sizes.

-An analogy of this situation can be made to shrinkage in the normal means problem, for example \cite{donoho1994minimax}.
-In applications of that problem, often a full Bayesian model applies, and in principle a Bayesian shrinkage would provide an optimal result \cite{brown2009}.
+An analogy can be made to shrinkage in the normal means problem, for example \cite{donoho1994minimax}.
+In that problem, often a full Bayesian model applies, and in principle a Bayesian shrinkage would provide an optimal result \cite{brown2009}.
 Yet, in applications one often wants a simple method which is easy to implement correctly, and which is able to deliver much of the benefit of the full Bayesian approach.
 In literally thousands of cases, simple methods of shrinkage \-- such as thresholding \-- have been chosen over the full Bayesian method for precisely that reason.